Trump indicted: What to know about the documents case and what's next

 Here's a look at the charges, the special counsel's investigation and how Trump's case differs from those of other politicians known to be in possession of classified documents.

-Donald Trump's indictment on charges of mishandling classified documents at his Florida estate has brought renewed attention to one of the most notable cases in Justice Department history.

-The federal charges represent the biggest legal jeopardy so far for Trump, coming less than three months after he was charged in New York with 34 felony counts of falsifying business records.
+WASHINGTON: Donald Trump's indictment on 37 counts of mishandling classified documents at his Florida estate represents the most serious legal jeopardy so far for Trump, coming less than three months after he was charged in New York with 34 felony counts of falsifying business records.

 Here's a look at the charges, the special counsel's investigation and how Trump's case differs from those of other politicians known to be in possession of classified documents:

-Trump has been charged with seven counts related to the mishandling of classified documents, according to two people familiar with the indictment but not authorized to speak publicly about it.
+Trump faces 37 counts related to the mishandling of classified documents, according to the indictment unsealed Friday.
+The charges include counts of retaining classified information, obstructing justice and making false statements, among other crimes.

-Trump's lawyer James Trusty said Thursday on CNN that the indictment includes charges of willful retention of national defense information, obstruction of justice, false statements and conspiracy.
+Trump is accused of keeping documents related to "nuclear weaponry in the United States" and the "nuclear capabilities of a foreign country," along with documents from White House intelligence briefings, including some that detail the military capabilities of the U.S. and other countries, according to the indictment.

+Prosecutors alleged Trump showed off the documents to people who did not have security clearances to review them and later tried to conceal documents from his own lawyers as they sought to comply with federal demands to find and return documents.

-Trump, on his Truth Social app, called it “a DARK DAY for the United States of America.”
-In a video post, he said, “I’m innocent and we will prove that very, very soundly and hopefully very quickly.”
-Within 20 minutes of breaking the news, his 2024 presidential campaign sent out a fundraising missive telling his followers he’d been indicted and asking for financial support.
+Trump, on his Truth Social app on Thursday, called his indictment "a DARK DAY for the United States of America."
+In a video post, he said, "I'm innocent and we will prove that very, very soundly and hopefully very quickly."
+Within 20 minutes of breaking the news, his 2024 presidential campaign sent out a fundraising missive asking for financial support.

-The Justice Department did not immediately publicly confirm the indictment, and any charges were not publicly filed.
+On Friday, he continued to post about it on social media, lashing out at the special counsel who investigated the case, seeking to blame President Joe Biden, labelling the investigation a "WITCH HUNT" and declaring, "I had nothing to hide, nor do I now."

+The Justice Department unsealed the indictment Friday, the first time the department confirmed Trump was being charged with a crime.
+Special counsel Jack Smith, who filed the charges, made his first public statement Friday afternoon, saying in brief remarks to reporters in Washington that the country has "one set of laws and they apply to everyone."
+He said prosecutors would seek a speedy trial.

-Trump said he’d been summoned to appear in court Tuesday afternoon in Miami.
-It wasn’t immediately clear if Trump planned to make the appearance and what the procedure would look like.
+Trump is scheduled to appear in court Tuesday in South Florida.
+It wasn't immediately clear what the procedure would look like.

 When he was charged by the Manhattan district attorney in the New York case, Trump surrendered to authorities, where he was booked behind closed doors and appeared in the courtroom, sitting with his lawyers at the defense table.

-Officials with the National Archives and Records Administration reached out to representatives for Trump in the spring 2021 when they realized that important material from his time in office was missing from their collection.
+Officials with the National Archives and Records Administration reached out to representatives for Trump in the spring of 2021 when they realized that important material from his time in office was missing.

 According to the Presidential Records Act, White House documents are considered property of the U.S. government and must be preserved.